Bergen Peninsula

-The Bergen Peninsula (Bergenshalvøya, /no-NO-03/; Bergenshalvøya) is a peninsula in Vestland county, Norway.
+The Bergen Peninsula (Bergenshalvøyen; Bergenshalvøya, /no-NO-03/) is a peninsula in Vestland county, Norway.
 The city of Bergen, Norway's second largest city, is located on the peninsula.
 The peninsula extends out from the mainland and it is surrounded by the following fjords: Samnangerfjorden, Bjørnafjorden, Fusafjorden, Raunefjorden, Byfjorden, Salhusfjorden, Sørfjorden.
 The peninsula is connected to the rest of mainland Norway by a narrow, 6.5 km wide strip of land between the villages of Trengereid and Årland.
-The 465 km2 municipality of Bergen, about 140 km2 of the municipality of Bjørnafjorden, and about 50 km2 of the municipality of Samnanger are all located on the peninsula.
 The highest point is the 987 m tall mountain Gullfjellet.

+The peninsula is shared by three municipalities: